iamclint/Zeal/README.md

 * Command examples:
   - `/map background 1` sets the background to dark with no change to alpha
   - `/map background 2 40` sets the background to light with 40% alpha

+#### External map window (Beta)
+The map has simple support for opening an external window outside of the EQ client window.
+This window can be dragged with the title bar and positioned as desired, but it is only resizable using the height and width Zeal map options sliders.
+The top and left sliders are ignored in external window mode.
+It does not accept any inputs and the map content is controlled with the normal map key binds.
+Also note that if external window mode is set in options, the map will not automatically open when the game starts.
+Use the map enable to open and close the window (recommend using the keybind 'm').

+* Zeal options checkbox
+* Command examples:
+  - `/map external` - Toggles map between internal overlay and external window
+  - `/map save_ini` - Required to make the external map window position persistent

+If the map content looks pixelated, the monitor may be set to a DPI scaling greater than 100%.
+Note that the EQ application itself does not properly handle this.
+To workaround, set the Windows override to tell the OS that the application will handle scaling:
+  * Right click on eqgame.exe:
+    - Properties -> Compatibility -> Change high DPI settings -> High DPI scaling override -> By application

 #### Map zoom
 The default 100% map scale makes the entire zone visible sized to the height or width constraint.